 Staying with 5, 10 or 20 year term policies, renewability at guaranteed prices are usually the basic requirements one should look for, beside competitive initial premiums.
 It's also important to watch until what age a certain term policy can be renewed, what kind of riders and options are available and at what prices, and whether there are various sub-categorizations of insureds one can take advantage of (e.g., preferred rates for extra-healthy persons, laxity at the definition of smoking).

-list of examples
+Back to list of examples

 Top page (on personal financial planning)